 Salisbury to Beaudesert Rail Business Case

-We are planning for the proposed passenger rail line between Salisbury and Beaudesert.
+We are planning for a proposed passenger rail line between Salisbury and Beaudesert.

-The Department of Transport and Main Roads (TMR) and the Australian Government Department of Infrastructure, Transport, Regional Development and Communications are planning for the long-term passenger and freight transport needs between Salisbury and Beaudesert.
+The Department of Transport and Main Roadsthe and the Australian Government Department of Infrastructure, Transport, Regional Development and Communications are planning for the long-term passenger and freight transport needs between Salisbury and Beaudesert.